 If you prefer, you can import an existing image from the Gallery on your Android device.
 In the Microsoft Lens capture screen, tap the Picture button near the lower left corner of the capture window.
 Navigate to the photo album containing the picture you want to use, and then tap it to import it into Microsoft Lens.

-Note: The latest version of Microsoft Lens for Android lets you capture and import 100 images in a single scan for locally stored images and PDF files.
+Note: When installed on Android devices with more than 3GB RAM, the latest version of Microsoft Lens lets you capture and import up to 100 images in a single scan for locally stored images and PDF files.
 You can choose to review each image after you take it, or review and edit them later.